Fits a negative binomial GLM (via MASS::glm.nb()) and returns model

 Details

-Coefficient interpretation: Like Poisson regression, negative binomial regression models the log of the expected count.
-Exponentiating a coefficient gives the multiplicative change in the expected count for a one-unit increase in the predictor, adjusting for simultaneous linear changes in other predictors.
-For example, 1.5 means a 50% higher expected count.
+Coefficient interpretation: Negative binomial regression models the log of the expected count.
+Exponentiating a coefficient gives the multiplicative change in the expected count for a one-unit increase in the predictor.

 When to use: Negative binomial is appropriate when count data show